 4. Allocate Your PPC Budget Based on Trends

 Some brands can simply divide their annual budget by 12 to determine a monthly budget.
 However, finance pros must consider a seasonal budget adjustment for PPC.
 As we can see in the Google Trends data below, interest in tax-related terms begins in January and continues through April.
 The first spike corresponds with the timeframe in which people receive their W-2s from employers, which is at the end of January or the start of February.
 The second spike corresponds with the final tax filing deadline.
+For a deeper dive into finance-specific PPC strategies, check out our dedicated Finance Industry section.

 If the health of your business depends on having a successful tax season, you’ll likely want to spend most of your annual PPC budget between January and April, with additional spend allocated for the peaks.
 Your tax season PPC bid management strategy should also involve allocating additional funds for the peaks as competition rises.
+When planning your tax season budget, it’s crucial to consider specific strategies like PPC for financial services, which can help optimize spending and maximize returns in a highly competitive industry.

 5. Skip the Promotions; Offer Transparency and Value